rmartinho/flamingdangerzone/_posts/unicode/2013-09-10-towards-nice-apis.markdown

-In order to achieve such direct mutation of the storage without breaking invariants, the only way to get a mutable view of the storage is to move it out of the ogonek string object.
-That leaves an empty string&mdash;empty strings still hold the invariants&mdash;and the old storage moved into an external object.
+In order to achieve such direct mutation of the storage without breaking invariants, the only way to get a mutable view of the storage is to move it out of the `text` object.
+That leaves an empty text&mdash;empty text still holds the invariants&mdash;and the old storage moved into an external object.
 That object can be modified in any way desired, and after that it can be reassigned to the old Unicode string that was empty, or used to initialise a new one.
 This reassignment or initialisation is the decontamination procedure.
 It enforces the string invariants by validating the storage again for